AI Use Cases/Professional Services

 What does success look like at 30, 60, and 90 days?

 By day 30, the system is connected to your core platforms and shadowing real workflows so your team can validate accuracy against existing decisions.
 By day 60, it's running in production for a defined slice of work with humans reviewing outputs and a measurable baseline against pre-deployment metrics.
 By day 90, you have production-grade adoption: your team is operating from the system's outputs, you have a documented accuracy and exception-rate baseline, and you've decided which next slice to expand into.
-Most clients see meaningful operational impact between day 60 and day 90, with full ROI realization in months 6-12 as the model learns your specific patterns.
+A rollout like this is scoped to show meaningful operational impact between day 60 and day 90, with the ROI case building through months 6-12 as the model learns your specific patterns.

 Related Frameworks & Solutions